emojicode/emojicode.github.io/src/guides/packageAPI.md

   accessible from Emojicode and are of course implemented using arrays.

-  Arrays are often used in C code because they are cheaper then lists and can be used with any C API as they are just a continuous space in memory.
+  Arrays are often used in C code because they are cheaper then lists and can be used with C APIs as they are just a continuous space in memory.

-  Newly allocated arrays are guaranteed to be completed zeroed.
+  Newly allocated arrays are guaranteed to be completely zeroed.

 2. The stack is accessed and the variable at index 0 is retrieved.
 The stack in Emojicode stores the variables of a procedure call and therefore also the arguments passed to your procedure.
 The arguments are begin at index 0.

   The stack stores, as most data structures, `Something`s.
-Something is either a primitive value (boolean, integer, double) or an object reference.
+Something is either the value of a value type or an object reference.
 Something also stores the type of the value.

   As 📇 is an object we access the `object` field of the Something representing the first argument and then access the value field.
 To understand this step